yngccc/agby/README.md

 ## What is this?

-This is D3D12/DXR renderer with limited support for scene editing
+This is hybrid ray traced renderer using DXR with limited support for scene editing

 ## How to run?